Click on the thumbnails below to watch the videos!

 Through supervising attorneys, summer associates receive varied assignments as well as in-depth feedback.
 Associate mentors and supervising attorneys are paired with the summer associates based on personal and professional interests.
 Weekly practice briefings are conducted with attorneys from each of our major practice groups to supplement the work experience and provide a broader exposure to the various practice areas.
 Partners also play a prominent role in the Summer Associate Program by attending summer associate social activities.
 Partners get to know our summer associates on a personal level.

 We welcome you to be part of our team.
-Apply Now

 What is a rotation?